ShinyMetagross/Samsara-Reincarnation-Launcher/README.md

 * First, calm down and take deep breaths :)
 * Join the Discord link or submit a ticket here

+# Where is the source code

+Sorry, for now the launcher is a trade secret.
+But there are plans to release the source code after the launcher has been on the market for a little while.

 # Additional notes

 You can locate the cache in "%localappdata%/Samsara Reincarnation".
 If you're having problems with getting the launcher to launch at all, deleting this may help give you a clean slate.